ErrorTzy/writings/notes/Truth_And_Trust/RawlsTwoConceptsofRules.md

 **Importance of the Goal**: Utilitarianism is often accused of not aligning with our moral judgements.
 If we can make this distinction, then we can form utilitarianism that is immune to this criticism

+## Part I

-How should we justify punishment?
+**Question**: How should we reconcile two different justifications of punishment?

-1. Intuitive justification: Wrongdoing merits(deserves) punishment
+1. Intuitive justification: Wrongdoing merits(deserves) punishment. (*Utilitarians cannot take 1* because moral only depends on future consequences.)
 	- Guilt/An eye for an eye
-2. Utilitarian principle cannot take 1 because moral only depends on future consequences.
-Utilitarianism must argue that punishment produce good future consequences like maintaining social order.
+2. Utilitarianism must argue that punishment produce good future consequences like maintaining social order.

+**Rawls' Answer**: The conflict is resolved by saying that the first is justifying particular cases, while the second is justifying a system of rules.

+Consider two linguistic practices:

+(i) "Why was J put in jail yesterday"?
+"Because he robbed the bank" (ii) "Why do people put other people in jail"?
+"Because we need to protect good people from bad people"